TryoenJ/Defi-IA/README.md

 4. Navigate to the directory containing the repository: **cd Defi-IA/GIT-Final**

-5. Build the Docker image using the following command: **docker build -t [image_name] .**
+5. Build the Docker image, with the name of your choice, using the following command: **docker build -t [image_name] .**

-6. Start a new container based on the image_name image, and open a command shell within the container: <br /> **docker run -it --name [container_name] -v [absolute_path_to_the_folder_of_the_cloned_repository]:/workspace/[folder_name_in_the_container] [image_name]** <br />
+6. Start a new container, with the name of your choice, based on the image_name image, and open a command shell within the container: <br />
+**docker run -it --name [container_name] -v [absolute_path_to_the_folder_of_the_cloned_repository]:/workspace/[folder_name_in_the_container] [image_name]** <br />

 7. Navigate in the container in the directory :